K-h-a-l-e-d/Firebase_create_get_user/README.md

 # FireBase User Info

 ## Description
-This is a Simple flutter application demostrating the use of creating and reading operations on users in firebase firestore database
+This is a Simple flutter application demonstrating the use of creating and reading operations on users in firebase firestore database

 ## Features
 - Saving & displaying recently created users along with a list of all users in firestore database